Bukareszt/Crypto-Chat/README.md

 Due to the use of the RSA algorithm, private and public keys can be used interchangeably, which I also used in this application.
 A private key is used to generate the QR code.

 # <a name="technologies"></a>Technologies
 To ensure the greatest possible security of messages, a Redis cache is used.
 As soon as all users leave the chat, the entire room with sent messages is deleted.
-Additionally, each chat user can clear the chat history at any time.In order to connect the frontend and backend together, I used Docker-compose, and the Socket.io technology is used for sending messages
+Additionally, each chat user can clear the chat history at any time.
+I used Docker-compose to connect it together.
+Socket.io technology is used to send messages